 Opt out of allowing connected clients

-Site admins can turn off this functionality, to require users to sign in explicitly each time they visit Tableau Online.
+Site admins can turn off this functionality, to require users to sign in explicitly each time they visit Tableau Cloud.

-Opting out is recommended if SAML is enabled on your site, and you want to ensure that users do not have access to Tableau Online when they are removed from the IdP’s SAML directory.
+Opting out of allowing connected clients is recommended if SAML is enabled on your site, and you want to ensure that users do not have access to Tableau Cloud when they are removed from the IdP’s SAML directory.

-Sign in to Tableau Online with your site admin credentials.
+Sign in to Tableau Cloud with your site admin credentials.

 Select Settings, and then select the Authentication tab.

-Under Connected clients, clear the Let clients automatically connect to this Tableau Online site check box.
+Under Connected clients, clear the Let clients automatically connect to this Tableau Cloud site tick box.